arwa-mansoor/Escape-the-Maze/README.md

   - `A` : Move Left
   - `D` : Move Right
   - `Q` : Quit
-4. **Avoid Obstacles:**: Be careful not to hit obstacles as you move around the maze.
+3. **Avoid Obstacles**: Be careful not to hit obstacles as you move around the maze.
-5. **Reach the End:**: Your goal is to reach the destination (marked with 'H') to win the game.
+4. **Reach the End**: Your goal is to reach the destination (marked with 'H') to win the game.

 ---